|Sydney vs. Toronto||Melbourne vs. Vancouver||Brisbane vs. Calgary||Halifax vs. Wellington|

 Adelaide Central Market by YellowMonkey / Wikimedia Commons / CC BY-SA 3.0

 Atwater Market by Colin Rose / Wikimedia Commons / CC BY-SA 2.0

 If you can’t buy all your fav brands “from glorious home country”, you can always buy cheap and in bulk.
 Here’s a list of your basic needs when shopping.
 Nostalgia not included.
 Prices may change and were quoted May 3, 2014.

 |White Bread (500g)||AUD$2.55||CAD$3.23|

 Source: www.numbeo.com October 3, 2014

 Your most important accessory and multimedia, international, jet-setting communications tool is vibrating in your pocket.
 Did we mention it might be your digital wallet as well?
 Choosing a mobile provider and plan can be a little complex, especially seeing there is a nice variety of competing choices in both cities.
-So we hunkered down and simplified it for you, using a very up-to-date, early-adopter screening process to bring everything into high resolution focus: both companies start with the letter V. The feisty Videotron in Quebec.
+In the earlier version of this article we hunkered down and simplified it for you, using a very up-to-date, early-adopter screening process to bring everything into high resolution focus: both companies start with the letter V. The feisty Videotron in Quebec.
 The feisty Virgin Mobile in Adelaide.
-Plus the plans we chose were on the cheaper side, just in case that carpenter’s/bartender’s/customer service job takes a while to go full time for you.
+But Virgin is turning into Optus for some reason.
+So we're going with them.